sounddrill31/micropython/README.md

 # How to use for ADIY Fly Basic board(without sd card or wifi)

-Download from releases and flash(WIP, will be improved if project works)
+Download from releases and flash(WIP, will be improved)

 # Building for ADIY Fly Basic board(without sd card or wifi)